bcgov/ds-intro-to-python/course-contents.md

 *Goals:*
 1. Participants can read data into pandas dataframes from standard sources (csv, excel)
+2. Particpants can view a dataset and provide basic information about it
-2. Participants can remove/replace NA data
+3. Participants can remove/replace NA data
-3. Participants can summarize a dataset at a variety of levels of aggregation
-4. Participants can describe the difference in different styles of augmenting datasets (left/inner joins, concatentations, etc)

 *Content:*
 1. Getting data **(Lindsay)**
-   - Using numpy and pandas
+   - Using pandas
    - Reading data from existing sources
    - Creating data
    - Viewing data
+   - Basic knowledge about dataset (overall stats, data types)

 2. Data Cleaning **(Stu)**
    - Dealing with missing (e.g. NA) data